Everything You Need to Know About Pea Protein

 That’s where plant-based pea protein comes in.
-Pea protein is a more recent contender on the market, but is shaking things up (literally and figuratively) in the protein powder game.
+Pea protein is a more recent contender on the market but is shaking things up (literally and figuratively) in the protein powder game.

 Compare this to the overwhelmingly popular whey protein, made from milk, which contains roughly 20 grams of protein and a single gram of fiber per 100-calorie serving.
 Shaking in your boots yet, whey?

 And as mentioned above, pea protein is allergen-friendly for those suffering from common food allergens such as dairy, wheat, soy, and egg.
 Pea protein is also suitable for vegans and those following a plant-based or vegetarian diet.